tsmithno2/javascript-1-afternoon/README.md

 In this project, we'll provide practice JavaScript problems to help you better understand the fundamentals.

-Trevor was here my guy!! asuhh duds lets go again for the second time
+Trevor was here my guy!! asuhh duds lets go again for the second time..... this time in the console
 ## Setup

 * `Fork` this repository.